thomphannah-802/crafting/README.md

 For weaving projects, the physical yarn weight (measured traditionally as yards-per-pound) is recorded at the time of project save, during the planning time.
 This means that if the yarn reference table is ever updated or changes, the historic yardage stays accurate.

+#### Weft Estimates

+In a multi-weft project (like overshot or any scrappy project) I chose to calculate final weft yardage based on an average of the various wraps per inch and yardage per pound.
+For my purposes this works fine, I'm not needing perfection and my final numbers are intended for personal use, not for industrial or serious economical application.

 #### SQLite:
 Because the only person who will be using this local database is myself, I chose SQLite to keep the tool portable and with zero infrastructure.